-- 6. Associate Membership, in accordance with Sections 3, 4 and 5 of this Regulation, may only be granted upon receipt by the PSAC Centre of an application for Associate Membership. - 7.
-Associate Members may be issued with a membership card as evidence of their membership in the PSAC.
+- 3.6 Associate Membership, in accordance with Sections 3.2, 3.3, 3.4 and 3.5 of this Regulation, may only be granted upon receipt by the PSAC Centre of an application for Associate Membership. - 3.7 Applications for Associate Membership shall be made to the Alliance Executive Committee (AEC).
+The AEC will refer these applications to the Standing Committee on Honours and Awards, who shall review them and make appropriate recommendations to the NBoD. - 3.8 Associate Members may be issued with a membership card as evidence of their membership in the PSAC.
 This card shall contain a clear indication of the fact that the person is an Associate Member.